 API Consumer Segments (2)

 You have now looked at the problem from at least one customer segments perspective.
 Fill in API Consumer segments (2): what was the segment you thought about when doing the AVP Canvas?
 Who else could also use this API?
 This is a good place to talk to the people in charge of business development and partner relationships.
 Don’t forget also marketing and vendor management people.
-If you find it helpful you can also list the end-user segments of the applications you need to support the API.

 Developer relations (3)